-- 11.3.1 Students must adhere to all clinical site policies and procedures.
-Students are assigned specific clinical dates and times and are not allowed in the clinical site on other dates unless approved by the clinical faculty and the DON. - 11.3.2 Students are required to complete all clinical hours associated with clinical practicum courses. - 11.3.3 A student with an excused absence will either complete a make-up assignment or be required to make up the clinical hours based on the individual's learning needs and faculty prerogative. - 11.3.4 Unexcused absence is defined as failure to prepare for or appear at any clinical learning environment including lab and simulation experiences without prior notification and approval by the faculty.
+- 11.3.1 Students must adhere to all practicum site policies and procedures. - 11.3.2 Students are required to complete all hours associated with a practicum course. - 11.3.3 A student with an excused absence will either complete a make-up assignment or be required to make up the hours based on the individual's learning needs and faculty prerogative. - 11.3.4 Unexcused absence is defined as failure to prepare for or appear at any practicum learning environment including lab and simulation experiences without prior notification and approval by the faculty.

-12 Complaints and Conflicts
+12. Complaints and Conflicts